Louigee-creator/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script uses the "echo" command to print the value of the USER environment variable, which holds the effective username of the current user.
+This script uses the "groups" command, which prints the names of all the groups the current user